sulu-cmf/sulu-docs/cookbook/cleanup-phpcr-database.rst

 Cleanup PHPCR database
 ======================

-When you have an older installation of Sulu, you might have many old PHPCR properties in your database.
-Especially if you have changed you templates or content types a lot.
-To clean up the database you can use the following command:
+If you have an older installation of Sulu, you may be dealing with a database cluttered with outdated PHPCR properties.
+This is particularly common if you’ve made significant changes to your templates or content types over time.
+To tidy up your database, try running the following command:

 .. code-block:: bash

-    php bin/console sulu:phpcr:cleanup
+    php bin/console sulu:document:phpcr-cleanup

-The command is quite powerfull but also risky to run it in production.
-It will remove all properties which are not used in the current templates.
-So make sure to have a backup of your database before running this command.
+The command is quite powerful, but exercise caution when deploying it in a production environment.
+It will remove all properties not currently utilized in your templates.
+To avoid potential pitfalls, ensure you have a backup of your database in place before executing this command.